The listings featured on this site are from companies from which this site receives compensation. Read the

 You’ll also find a large number of superfoods, including carrots, eggs, sweet potatoes, squash, spinach, kale, and mushrooms.
 The crude protein content for all 4 dishes is around 7%-10%, with the Turkey Fare being the highest protein meal.

-Each service offers a questionnaire, but The Farmer’s Dog asks more specific questions about your furry friend’s health, with queries related to anxiety, bad breath, cancer, constipation, allergies, sensitivities, and more.
+Though all the competitors here today are great choices, The Farmer’s Dog wins.
+Compared with the other options, The Farmer’s Dog asks more specific questions about your furry friend’s health, with queries related to anxiety, bad breath, cancer, constipation, allergies, sensitivities, and more.

 the farmer's dog questionnaire